awanderlyss/gamrbuddy/README.md

 # start rails server
 $ rails s
 ```
-If there are no errors in the terminal, you can now navigate in our browser to <http://localhost:3000> to interact with the app.
+If there are no errors in the terminal, you can now navigate in your browser to <http://localhost:3000> to interact with the app.

 ## Contributors